-The Old Monterey County Jail in Salinas is visible from the exterior but is currently inaccessible and has deteriorated due to disuse and lack of maintenance.
-The jail has been closed to the public for 34 years and has been proposed for demolition.
-Issues with the roof, HVAC, plumbing and spalling of concrete were determined in 2000 to be reparable, however these repairs would likely be extremely costly.
+The Old Monterey County Jail in Salinas is visible from the exterior but is currently inaccessible and has deteriorated due to disuse and limited maintenance.
+The jail is closed to the public and was at one time proposed for demolition.
+Issues with the roof,

+HVAC, plumbing and spalling of concrete were determined in 2000 to be reparable, however these repairs would likely be costly.
 With adequate funding, the site could be adaptively reused for public or private purposes and could also provide visitor interpretation and education related to the significant events that occurred there.
-The jail listed on the NRHP at the national level of significance, and is near several sites in Salinas and in nearby San Juan Bautista that are eligible for listing on the NRHP for their connection to Cesar Chavez and the farm labor movement.
+The jail is listed on the NRHP at the national level of significance, and is near several sites in Salinas and San Juan Bautista that are eligible for listing on the NRHP for their connection to Cesar Chavez and the farm labor movement.